Natacha Bibi

-Natacha Diona Bibi (born 20 June 1984) is a Seychellois footballer and athlete who plays as a forward for the Seychelles national team.
+Natacha Diona Bibi (born 20 June 1984) is a Seychellois footballer and athlete who plays as a forward for Italian club Caprera Calcio and the Seychelles national team.

 Football career

 Club

 Bibi played for Olympia Coast in 2005; she helped them win the Seychelles Women's League in 2006 as top scorer with 14 goals.
 Bibi helped Olympia Coast to a domestic double in 2007, winning the league and the cup, in which she scored a hat-trick in the final.

 In 2009, Bibi finishing runner-up in the Land Marine Cup with La Digue Veuve.
 In 2010, she helped her side win the domestic double, winning the league and scoring all four goals in the cup final.
 Bibi was nominated Player of the Year in 2011.

+After having played for Lithuanian club FK Saned Joniskis, in December 2024, Bibi joined Italian club Caprera Calcio.
+She scored on her debut, in a 5–0 win over Castello.

 International

 Bibi represented the Seychelles women's national team at the 2015 Indian Ocean Island Games, scoring a hat-trick against the Maldives, and a brace against Madagascar.
 She scored a goal in a 4–1 friendly defeat to the United Arab Emirates on 15 September 2021.

 On 20 February 2022, Bibi scored a second-half brace to help her side beat the Maldives 4–0 in a friendly tournament.
 In April 2022, Bibi took part in the 2022 FAS Tri-Nations Series with Seychelles; she scored a brace against hosts Singapore in the opening game on 4 April, in a 6–2 defeat.
 On 5 July 2022, she scored a hat-trick against Rodrigues in the 2022 Mauritius Triangular.